LennartKeller/trf_training_tut/text/PyTorchLightning.md

         return outputs
 ```

-Since we not only want to compute the loss at the training, but also at validation create a custom method to that implements the loss function.
+Since we want to compute the loss while training and while validating the model, we factor out the loss function into a separate method.
-Implementation-wise the loss function is only slightly variated from the plain function to retrieve the target token ids from the the model's hyperparamters.
+Implementation-wise, the loss function is only slightly variated from the original implementation.
+The only changes are that we retrieve the target token id from the hyperparameters of the model.
-Also we take inspiration from the `transformers` API and add a custom version of the forward method, that computes the loss and attaches it to the output of the model.
+Also, we draw inspiration from the `transformers` API and add a custom version of the forward method.
+This method computes both the forward step and the loss.
+The loss is then attached to the output of the model.

 ``` python
     def _compute_loss(self, batch_labels, batch_logits, batch_input_ids) -> float: